 At the LME, our objective is always to support our physical and financial communities with the products and services needed to manage price risk effectively.
 We have been working closely with the battery materials and electric vehicle (EV) industries to identify and serve their evolving risk management requirements.

 Some key battery metals such as nickel, lead, copper, cobalt and aluminium are already well established on the LME.
 We plan to launch new futures contracts to provide further hedging and trading opportunities for battery materials.
-Our cash-settled LME Cobalt (Fastmarkets MB) contract was launched in 2019, and we are working in partnership with Fastmarkets MB to develop a transparent and robust pricing solution for lithium.
+Our cash-settled LME Cobalt (Fastmarkets MB) contract was launched in 2019, and we are working in partnership with Fastmarkets MB to develop a transparent and robust pricing solution for lithium which will launch in mid-2021.

 With over 140 years at the heart of global metals markets, the LME is uniquely placed to provide effective risk-management solutions for the whole EV value chain, from miners through to the end users.
 As an independent infrastructure provider servicing the global industry the LME is able to help identify, shape and consolidate the divergent and often competing views of the EV market.